siritheja/Django-E-mart/README.md

 ## To Do
 1. Add payment options.
-2. Add a better vizualization.
+2. Add a better vizualization with bootstrap.

 ## Technologies Used